The Insurance and Reinsurance Law Review: India

 Similarly, the broad ascending hierarchy of the civil courts comprises around 600 district courts, 25 high courts and the Supreme Court, which only hears appeals and cases from the lower courts that involve breaches of fundamental rights.
 Four of the 25 high courts (Delhi, Bombay, Madras and Calcutta) have original jurisdiction to hear matters of a civil nature over a certain pecuniary value.
 The district courts under them do not hear matters involving values higher than that limit.
 The remaining district courts have an unlimited pecuniary jurisdiction and are the competent courts of first instance to hear any insurance dispute falling within their territorial jurisdiction.

 The Commercial Courts Act has led to the establishment of commercial courts at the district level and commercial division and commercial appellate division benches within the high courts.
 These commercial courts are specially assigned to hear insurance and reinsurance matters, among other disputes.
 The pecuniary jurisdiction of these courts is disputes that have a value of 300,000 rupees and above.
-Recent amendments to the Commercial Courts Act has mandated compulsory mediation for parties before filing a commercial suit except where a party seeks urgent interim relief.
+Recent amendments to the Commercial Courts Act have mandated compulsory mediation for parties before filing a commercial suit except where a party seeks urgent interim relief.
 There is no right to a hearing before a jury and cases are decided by judges.

 Unless otherwise expressly provided in law, every decree passed by a court exercising original jurisdiction is subject to appeal before the court authorised to hear appeals from the decisions of the court that passed the decree, unless the decree has been passed with the consent of the parties.